 Different types of dark pools

-There are three primary types of dark pools in the market.
+There are three primary types of this alternative trading system in the market.

 An independent dark pool is provided by individual companies.
 These companies must register with the regulators such as SEC and FINRA.
 They are known to offer low transaction costs and solve issues associated with low liquidity.